uliska/scheme-book/scheme/expressions.md

 What is happening here?
 We have a procedure `/` and apply it to four remaining list elements consecutively: divide 100 by 2, divide the result (50) by 2, finally divide the result (25) by 5.
+This *is* quite different from most programming languages where one would have to explicitly use the operator for each subsequent division.

 ```
 guile> (1 "2" 3.14)